-During the experiment, each session was preceded by a parallel traceroute, which recorded the IP addresses of all discovered routers (DNS and WHOIS11 lookups were done off-line after the experiments were over).
-The average time needed to trace an end-to-end path was 1,731 ms, 90% of the paths were traced under 2.5 seconds, and 98% under 5 seconds.
+During the experiment, each session was preceded by a parallel traceroute, which recorded the IP addresses of all discovered routers (DNS and WHOIS9 lookups were done off-line after the experiments were over).
 Dataset D_1 recorded 3,822 distinct Internet routers, D_2 recorded 4,449 distinct routers, and both experiments combined produced the IP addresses of 5,266 unique routers.
 The majority of the discovered routers belonged to the ISPs' networks (51%) and UUNET (45%), which confirmed our intuition that all three ISPs had direct peering connections with UUNET.
 Moreover, our traces recorded approximately 200 routers that belonged to five additional Autonomous Systems (AS).